Complete Guide on Human Anatomy with Parts, Names & Diagram

 Nails, found on our fingers and toes, are rigid plates made of a protein called alpha-keratin.
 This protein is also in other animals’ claws, hooves, and horns.

 Nails are attached to the nail bed and can be used for scratching.
-The visible part is the “nail plate,” which is made of hard keratin and about half a millimeter thick.
+The visible part is the “nail plate,” made of hard keratin and about half a millimeter thick.

 Nails have lateral folds on each side and a proximal nail fold at the base.
 The cuticle, a thin layer of skin, protects and enhances sensory experiences.